FeaXR/TCP_Comm/README.md

  * Release date: **2020.
 08. 10.**

 # What's New
-Can run multiple instances on different ports parallel Uses less memory than before
+Can run multiple instances on different ports parallel. <br>
+Uses less memory than before. <br>
-Cleanup and reformatting for better readability and understanding.
+Cleanup and reformatting for better readability and understanding. <br>
-Added more comments for better understanding.
+Added more comments for better understanding. <br>

 # Features
 - Send and receive TCP messages with less code.
 2 lines to set up server, 2 lines to send message.